Introduction

 - Support animals, which can be trained or untrained and that do work, perform tasks, provide assistance, and/or provide therapeutic emotional support for individuals with disabilities.
 Animals referred to as “emotional support animals” or ESAs are in this category.

-Under the law, neither service animals nor support animals are deemed to be “pets” – therefore, they are not subject to landlord policies that prohibit pets, or that require pet deposits or fees if pets are allowed.
+Under the law, neither service animals nor support animals are deemed to be “pets” – therefore, they are not subject to landlord policies that prohibit pets, or that require pet deposits or fees when pets are allowed.

 Because questions about support animals – particularly emotional support animals – are the most common, the following information primarily focuses on support animals.
 Service animals are more briefly discussed in the next-to-last section on this page.